jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

 5. Enter a valid value in each field and click the send message button.
 Verify that the form submits, the data inputted is added to the customer contact database and the HTML is dynamically updated to show a message thanking the user for their message.

     - Outcome: Pass

+# Profile

+1. Verify that the profile form appears as expected and looks good at all screen widths.

+    - Outcome: Pass

+2. Verify that if the user hasn't entered a value in the email address field, when the update profile button is clicked the form does not submit and the required input error message appears on the email address field.

+    - Outcome: Pass

+3. Verify that when the user enters an invalid email address in the email address field and clicks on the update profile button, the form does not submit and the invalid input error message appears on the email address field.

+    - Outcome: Pass

+4. Verify that when the user begins to type their address in the address field, the autocomplete populates.

+    - Outcome: Pass

+5. Verify that when the user enters an invalid phone number in the phone number field and clicks on the update profile button, the page reloads and the invalid phone number error message appears below the phone number field.

+    - Outcome: Pass

+6. Enter a valid value in each field and click the update profile button.
+Verify that the form submits, the data inputted is updated in the user and user profile databases and the page reloads.
+The user's details should also be updated in their stripe account and a toast should appear informing the user that their profile has been successfully updated.

+    - Outcome: Pass

+# Bookings

+1. Verify that the bookings page appears as expected and looks good at all screen widths.

+    - Outcome: Pass

+2. Verify that a table containing the booking number, departure date, holiday name, duration and total for up to 10 of the user's most recent bookings.

+    - Outcome: Pass

+3. Verify that each booking number links to the relevant booking details page.

+    - Outcome: Pass

+# Booking Details

+1. Verify that the booking details page appears as expected and looks good at all screen widths.

+    - Outcome: Pass

+2. Verify that the booking information, holiday details, extras and flight details for the customer's order are displayed correctly.

+    - Outcome: Pass

+3. Verify that the booking information, holiday details, extras and flight details for the customer's order are displayed correctly.

+    - Outcome: Pass

+4. Verify that the Back to Bookings links to the bookings page.

+    - Outcome: Pass